Through this video feature, I look at five different cities featured in Hindi film songs of yesteryear.

 Ae Dil Hai Mushkil – CID (1956)

 Let’s start with one of the most iconic songs of Hindi cinema, dedicated to what else, Bombay, the financial capital of India and the center of the Hindi film industry.
 Now called Mumbai, the metropolis is known as the city of dreams and opportunities.
 Welcoming migrants in large numbers from all over India on a daily basis, Mumbai is India’s most cosmopolitan and most vibrant city – the city forever on the move and one that never sleeps.
-Here is composer OP Nayyar’s nod to Bombay even as lyricist Majrooh Sultanpuri and singer Mohammed Rafi, crooning for comedian Johnny Walker, point out some harsh realities of having to live in Mumbai, while Kum Kum (and Geeta Dutt) berate him for being so naive.
+Here is composer OP Nayyar’s nod to Bombay even as lyricist Majrooh Sultanpuri and singer Mohammed Rafi, crooning for comedian Johnny Walker, point out some harsh realities of having to live in Mumbai, while Kum Kum and her voice, Geeta Dutt, berate him for being so naive.
 Oh by the way, I’m sure the resemblance of the composition to My Darling Clementine is purely coincidental!